Here is a link to last week’s series, Upside down.

 This is such a defining passage for committed believers because we know there was trouble on the horizon.

 Jesus was mere days and steps from the cross in Jerusalem.
 The disciples faced doubts and fears before taking on the world.
-With courage and faith by the Spirit of God, they persevered and served Jesus—all but Judas.
+With courage and faith empowered by God, they persevered and served Jesus—all but Judas.

 This section of scripture would be ideally suited for a dad, a papa, or an uncle to sit and read and discuss with pre-teens or teens in their world.